hannesdatta/course-odcm/content/docs/tutorials/workflow/extraction-plan-prototyping.md

 The type of cleaning we advise you to do at this stage concerns "practical cleaning decisions" that guarantee your data is interpreted the way it *should*.
 We do not suggest to *fully* clean your data at this stage (e.g., such as aggregating the data or removing certain observations which may limit the use of your data for modified or new research questions).

-In practice, cleaning on-the-fly is achieved with extracting substrings, or simply by (programmatic) search-and-replace.
+In practice, cleaning on-the-fly is achieved by stripping out unnecessary characters ("$", ",", non-printing characters), extracting substrings, or simply by (programmatic) search-and-replace.
+If you're a bit more advanced already, regular expressions provide a powerful interface for extracting the type of information you need.

 {{< /hint  >}}